 Fanny Tomasi-Schmutz: Compagnie des Guides de Chamonix

-Fanny was born in Chamonix in 1987 and grew up between Servoz and Chamonix her whole life.
-Her father was a mountain guide and teacher at the ENSA (alpine school) and Fanny went on to marry a guide, Damien Tomasi, who also worked at the ENSA.
+Fanny Tomasi was born in Chamonix in 1987 and grew up between Chamonix and Servoz.
+She comes from a strong guiding background.
+Her father was a mountain guide and teacher at ENSA, and she later married fellow guide Damien Tomasi, who also works at ENSA.

-In 2015 she joined Damien, fellow local guide Fleur Fouque and Sebastien Rougegré for a first alpine-style ascent of the Lagunak ridge of Ama Dablam (6856m) in Nepal (alpine-style being the light and fast approach championed by such guides as Steve House).
+That same year, she joined Damien Tomasi, Fleur Fouque and Sébastien Rougegré for a first alpine-style ascent of the Lagunak Ridge on Ama Dablam (6,856m) in Nepal.
+The ascent followed a light and fast alpine approach.

-Between continued guiding seasons in Chamonix, her love for expeditions continues, and in 2016 she and fellow female guide Elodie Lecomte accomplished the Bhagirathi III via the Scottish route in 5 days.
+Fanny continues to balance guiding in Chamonix with high-level expeditions.
+In 2016, she and fellow guide Elodie Lecomte completed Bhagirathi III via the Scottish Route in five days.

-For first-time climbers inspired by the historic women in this blog, she recommends a traverse of Les Aiguilles Marbrées (3535m).
+For first-time climbers inspired by the women in this blog, Fanny recommends the traverse of the Aiguilles Marbrées (3,535m) as an excellent introduction to alpine mountaineering.

 Zoe Hart: IFMGA Mountain Leader

-She speaks English and French and has lived in the Chamonix valley for 15 years, taught at ENSA and works in marketing for the brand “Patagonia”.
+She speaks both English and French and has lived in the Chamonix valley for over 15 years.
+Alongside guiding, she has taught at ENSA and works in marketing for Patagonia.

-Most notably Zoe is also Patagonia Climbing Ambassador and was the fourth American woman to earn her International Federation of Mountain Guides Associations status, the highest level of credential available to professional mountain guides.
+Zoe is also a Patagonia Climbing Ambassador.
+She became the fourth American woman to earn IFMGA certification, the highest professional qualification available to mountain guides.

 Elizabeth Oakes Smart: IFMGA/UIAGM Mountain Leader

-Liz Oakes Smart is a mountain guide, ski mountaineer and climber.
-Her UIAGM/IFMGA guide qualification allows her to guide all over the world but she has been living in Chamonix for the past few years running her own guiding company with her husband.
+Liz Oakes Smart is an IFMGA/UIAGM-qualified mountain guide, ski mountaineer and climber.
+Her qualification allows her to guide worldwide.
+She has lived in Chamonix for several years, where she runs her own guiding company with her husband.

 Experience the peaks for yourself